piranna/piranna.github.io/pages/hire-me.md

 And more specially, *to do what any others can't* :-)

-In detail info about my knowledge areas and experience can be found in the [uses](uses.md) page.
+More in detail info about my knowledge areas and experience can be found in the [uses](uses.md) page.

 ### Other areas I'm interested to work with